Jarvisyan/Federated-Clustering/readme.md

 # Federated clustering

-Federated clustering plays a crucial role in resolving the challenge of clustering non-IID data across devices and organizations (i.e. clients) by leveraging distributed data processing and privacy-preserving techniques, enhancing both efficiency and security.
+Federated clustering (FC) plays a crucial role in resolving the challenge of clustering non-IID data across devices and organizations (i.e. clients) by leveraging distributed data processing and privacy-preserving techniques, enhancing both efficiency and security.

 Although the field holds considerable importance, it has not yet garnered widespread attention.